 About Enfidaville War Cemetery

-Enfidaville War Cemetery in Tunisia is a World War II Commonwealth cemetery housing the graves of 1,551 soldiers who died in the course of the North Africa Campaign, particularly the Tunisia Campaign.
+Enfidaville War Cemetery in Tunisia is a World War Two Commonwealth cemetery housing the graves of 1,551 soldiers who died in the course of the North Africa Campaign, particularly the Tunisia Campaign.
 Of these graves, 88 are unidentified.

 The Tunisia Campaign was fought between Allied and Axis forces from 1942 to 1943..
 The area in which the Enfidaville War Cemetery is located and the surrounding area of Tarkouna saw particularly fierce fighting near the end of this campaign, with most of those buried there having perished in the period of March to May 1943.

 The Tunisia Campaign against the Axis powers began in November 1942 when Commonwealth and US Army troops landed in Algeria and Morocco.
 The Germans responded quickly, sending forces from Sicily to Tunisia to prevent Allied advance.